 Dr. Barbara Williams-Skinner

 Dr. Williams-Skinner holds a B.A.
-Degree from San Francisco State University, a Master of Social Work Degree, and a Law Degree from UCLA, as well as a Master of Divinity and a Doctorate of Ministry from Howard University School of Divinity.
+Degree from San Francisco State University, a Master of Social Work Degree, and a Law Degree from UCLA; as well as a Master of Divinity and a Doctor of Ministry from Howard University School of Divinity in Washington, DC.

 For more information and booking request visit: